Sign up for a hearing test or a general check up today!

-There is a great deal of research that reveals dual microphones effectively reduce background noise for many people with certain types of hearing loss.
-Your audiologist can help you determine the best circuits and microphone options for your hearing loss and communication needs.
+Dual microphone technology can effectively decrease background noise for many with certain types of hearing loss.
+Your audiologist can help you determine the best technology options for your hearing loss, sound preferences, and communication needs.

 One Hearing Aid vs. Two Hearing Aids

 When you have two hearing aids, you can take better advantage of the way the brain processes sound through what’s known as binaural hearing.
 With normal hearing, sound signals from both ears are comparable in strength.